nickopotamus/nickopotamus-site/content/post/basics-bayesian-reanalysis/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/plot_priors_plot-1.png" width="960" style="display: block; margin: auto;" />

 So how do you interpret this?
-The posterior distribution (probabilty of the real value) is the bell curve, and there’s one for each prior.
-The 95% [credible interval](https://en.wikipedia.org/wiki/Credible_interval) (kind of like the 95% confidence interval, but in this case actually giving you the probability of the real value, rather than the value given the null hypothesis) is shown as the dark line.
+The posterior distribution (probabilty of the real value, given the data available) is the bell curve, and there’s one for each prior.
+The 95% [credible interval](https://en.wikipedia.org/wiki/Credible_interval) (kind of like the 95% confidence interval, but in this case actually giving you the probability of the real value, rather than the range of values given the null hypothesis) is shown as the dark line.

 Holding the results in isolation (non-informative and skeptical priors) there’s no real benefit to be seen, although the probability leans towards balanced solutions being beneficial.
 However, using the evidence-based prior (based on what we knew before BaSICS), BaSICS actually narrows down the credible interval, providing *more* evidence that balanced crystalloids confer a survival benefit, and the same finding is seen given an optimistic prior (what the investigators powered the study around) - based on this, BaSICS again supports the use of balanced crystalloids.